Azure/data-api-builder/README.md

 ## Known Issues

-List of known issues and possible workarounds,where applicable and possible, is availabe here: [Known Issues](./docs/known-issues.md).
+List of known issues and possible workarounds, where applicable and possible, is available here: [Known Issues](./docs/known-issues.md).

 ## Getting Started